 List of Contents

-There are side missions and gigs that have a set amount of missions/gigs before being completed.
-Some of them actually give out a lot of EXP (and eddies, too!) once you complete everything, making them a good way to farm.
+Some side missions and gigs have a set amount of missions/gigs before being completed.
+Some of them actually give out a lot of EXP (and eddies, too!) once you complete everything, making them an excellent way to farm.
 Others however are notoriously difficult so you may want to steer clear of them first.